 As you start to do more volume via FBA, there are some additional tools that are worth looking into.
 I will put together another post in the near future that covers some of the additional tools that I am using, and explain why I find them beneficial.

-UPDATE 1/15/2015: I now have a page showing all of the products and services I am currently using, you can find it here: www.onlinesellingexperiment.com/resources
+UPDATE 1/15/2015: I now have a page showing all of the products and services I am currently using, you can find it here on my Amazon FBA resources page.

-If there are any other aspects of getting started on amazon that you would like my take on, or have any tips to share about getting started, please let me know in the comments below.
+If there are any other aspects of getting started with Amazon FBA that you would like my take on, or have any tips to share about getting started, please let me know in the comments below.
 Or feel free to email me at email@example.com.

 Also, I just created a facebook page for the blog, check it out HERE!